vishipayyallore/speaker-series-2023/AzureOpenAI/2023May20_GettingStarted/README.md

 >    - What is Azure AI Studio?
 >    - Trying couple of Built-in Completion Examples in Azure AI Studio
 > 1. Tokens Tokens Tokens and more Tokens
+> 1. Trying our own Completion Examples in Azure AI Studio
+> 1. Trying our own Completion Examples using Postman
 > 1. SUMMARY / RECAP / Q&A
 > 1. What is next ?